 We first unpacked Darrington Press’ Queen by Midnight: Quarter Past in the Shadow of Edinburgh Castle.
 Actual Queens have sat in that formidable fortress, ruled, lost, commanded generals, schemed and been killed.

 Pretty cool, huh?
 Sadly, our first foray into Queen by Midnight – Quarter Past was a disaster.
-Bronwen and I had rendered in a pub owned by a local brewery and were going to dine and fine meat, quaff excellent beer (well, I would), play this deck-building battler and then and then trot up the road to one of the screenings in Scotland Loves Anime.
+Bronwen and I had rendered in a pub owned by a local brewery and were going to dine on fine meat, quaff excellent beer (well, I would), play this deck-building battler, and then trot up the road to one of the screenings in Scotland Loves Anime.

 What went wrong?